brunorijsman/yang-tutorial/docs/yuma-pro-sdk.md

 &gt;
 </pre>

+## Connect the CLI client to the NETCONF server

 Enter the following command in the CLI to connect to the server (use your Linux username and password, and put the password in quotes if it contains a question mark):